rajansahu713/FastAPI-Projects/README.md

 15. Implementation of Pg bounce in FastAPI: A FastAPI project detailing the implementation of PgBouncer for connection pooling with PostgreSQL.
 It explains the setup process, configuration, and performance improvements when handling high volumes of database connections.

-16. FastAPI Metadata Configuration

-17. Celery in FastAPI: A FastAPI project showcasing the integration of Celery for background task processing.
+16. Celery in FastAPI: A FastAPI project showcasing the integration of Celery for background task processing.
 This includes examples of setting up Celery with RabbitMQ.

-18. Redis in FastAPI:
+17. Redis in FastAPI:

 ## Instructions
 Follow the project-specific instructions provided in the README.md file within each project directory.